dvali1/macular/papers.md

 # Li2021: (not the same Li)
 To be excluded.
 Only some genetic info

-# Pandrowala2004:
+# Pandrowala2004
+## Type: Retrospective cross-sectional observational
+## Methods: histopathological host corneal button analysis
 Consanguineous marriages possibly contributed to the increase in macular dystrophy in South India.
-The most common stromal dystrophy requiring keratoplasty.
+Macular dystrophy is the most common stromal dystrophy requiring keratoplasty.
 Outcome in terms of clear grafts at last follow-up was best in macular dystrophy (92%),

-# Patel2009:
+# Patel2009
+## Type: Case report
 Case report of both eyes of one patient with macular dystrophy.
 One eye had Melles DALK which found an unacceptable dissection plane so the case was converted to PK, while the other eye had BB (probably type 1) DALK.
 Both eyes had a great visual and refractive outcome.
 DALK, like all new surgical techniques, presents the surgeon with a learning curve and unfamiliar complications such as Descemet membrane rupture and double-chamber formation.11 However, given the more serious complications associated with ‘‘open-sky’’surgery and the added advantages of lower rejection and graft failure rates, comparable visual acuities, ease of regrafting, low endothelial loss rates, and reduction in steroid therapy, DALK should perhaps be considered as the first choice of treatment.

 # Reddy2015
+## Type: Retrospective cross-sectional observational comparative case series
 Tsubota et al8 have reported a case of deep lamellar keratoplasty in MCD as early as 1998 with good success.
 Later, small series were published for deep lamellar keratoplasty for MCD.9–11 Recently, in a larger series of 43 eyes, Unal et al12 have shown good success of DALK for MCD.